equinor/open_petro_elastic/README.md

 pip install open_petro_elastic
 ```

-Developers and contributors can download the repository and do `pip install .` to install the package.
+Developers and contributors can download the repository and do `pip install ".[dev,test,docs]"` to install the package with all its dependencies for development, testing, and building the docs.

 ## Usage